tun67213/DataStructuresRevision/README.md

 ## Description

-This project is designed to demonstrate the linking between various data structures, and their usage, using Java SE 7.
+This project is designed to demonstrate the linking between various data structures, and their usage, using Java SE 7 and Java SE 8.
 The project will focus on covering the functions for interfaces, and then the functions for the classes themselves.
+This README will also include Java SE 8 specific functions that were added.

 ## Instructions for Usage